Class TCastleContainer

 Public function UnscaledRect: TFloatRectangle;

-Public function StatusBarHeight: Single;
+Public function StatusBarHeight: Single; deprecated 'use SafeBorder';

-Public function Focused: boolean; virtual;
+Public function Focused: Boolean; virtual;

-Public function TouchesCount: Integer; virtual;
+Public function TouchesCount: Integer;

 Public procedure RenderControl(const Control: TCastleUserInterface; const ViewportRect: TRectangle);